 Ashura and Muharram of Sunni and Shia

-At the beginning of each Islamic lunar calendar, in various parts of the Muslim world the first ten days are observed as a commemoration of a most horrific and tragic event.
-In places like Iran and Iraq, Muslims stage passion plays, in India and Pakistan, the community organizes huge processions full with tazias, (replicas of the tomb of Husain).
-Shia Muslims relive the story of the first ten days of Muharram that took place in the first century of Islam when the grandson of Prophet Muhammad, Imam Hussein challenged the authority of Yezid, the Umayyad ruler and established the principle that sometimes the goals of life become more important than life itself.
+At the beginning of each Islamic lunar calendar, the first ten days commemorate the most horrific and tragic event in various parts of the Muslim world.
+In places like Iran and Iraq, Muslims stage passion plays.
+In India and Pakistan, the community organizes huge processions full of tazias (replicas of the tomb of Hussain).
+Shia Muslims relive the story of the first ten days of Muharram that took place in the first century of Islam when the grandson of Prophet Muhammad, Imam Hussein, challenged the authority of Yezid, the Umayyad ruler.
+He established that sometimes life's goals become more important than life itself.